Mountain Valley Bank, N.A.

 It is the bank’s policy not to reveal specific information about a customer’s accounts or other personally identifiable data to unaffiliated third parties for their independent use.
 We may share information with third parties if they provide a product or service that may benefit our customers.
 We would share the minimum amount of information necessary for that company to offer its product or service.

-Customers have the right to opt out of the disclosure of non-public personal information to nonaffiliated third parties by notifying the bank in writing.
+Customers have the right to opt out of the disclosure of non-public personal information to nonaffiliated third parties by notifying the bank in writing or by telephone (identity will be properly verified).

 7. Maintaining Customer Privacy in Business Relationships with Third Parties